dltcspbu/madt/README.md

 ```

 #### Host
-Note that before starting host you must make sure that both docker and ssh port are vacant on server.
+Note that before starting host you must make sure that both docker and ssh port are vacant on the server.
 `MADT_UI_PORT` and `MADT_FRPC_PORT` correspond to published 80 and 7000 port of the server.
 ```bash
     docker run --privileged -it --name madt  \